-- 6.5 Regular cleaning and maintenance of the stove is essential for safety and efficiency.
+- Regular cleaning and maintenance of the stove is essential for safety and efficiency.
 Portway recommend a suitably qualified (HETAS) registered engineer is used for servicing purposes.
-Ensure the following steps are completed regularly:- - 6.5.1 The ashbucket should be emptied after every use as required. - 6.5.2 When the stove is cold, clean out any build of ash or unburnt fuel from the grate, around the ash bucket and in any nooks or crannies of the stove.
-Complete monthly as a minimum, including on top of the stove throat plate, see section 8. - 6.5.3 The flue, flue pipe and chimney will require regular sweeping to minimise the build up of soot and tar, annually as a minimum.
+Ensure the following steps are completed regularly:- - The ashpan should be emptied after every use and during use when refuelling as required. - 6.6.2 When the stove is cold, clean out any build of ash or unburnt fuel from the grate, around the ashpan and in any nooks or crannies of the stove.
+Complete monthly as a minimum, including on top of the stove throat plate, see section 8. - 6.6.3 The flue, flue pipe and chimney will require regular sweeping to minimise the build up of soot and tar, annually as a minimum.
 The stove should of been installed with suitable access doors in the flueway to achieve this.
-However in the event that suitable access doors have not been installed access to the flue can be achieved by removal of the throat plate in the stove itself, see section 8. - 6.5.4 If the stove door glass is stained, it may be that the air control may need to be opened up during use, this is dependent upon many factors such as flue pull etc. In the event of excessive staining use a ceramic glass cleaner to re move the marks when the stove is completely cool. - 6.5.5 Note that the internal boards of the stove will craze with normal use, this is not a fault with the boards.
+However in the event that suitable access doors have not been installed access to the flue can be achieved by removal of the throat plate in the stove itself, see section 8. - 6.6.4 If the stove door glass is stained, it may be that the secondary air control may need to be opened up during use, this is dependent upon many factors such as flue pull etc. In the event of excessive staining use a ceramic glass cleaner to re move the marks when the stove is completely cool. - 6.6.5 Note that the internal boards of the stove will craze with normal use, this is not a fault of the boards.
 Cracks will not adversly affect the stove's performance providing the boards remain in position.
 If pieces break from the boards then replace the boards as necessary.
-You can significantly increase the life of the boards by burning the correct wood in the stove as detailed in section 4.
+You can significantly increase the life of the boards by burning the correct fuels in the stove as detailed in section 4 for wood fuels and section 5 for mineral fuels.